 We have a majority voting policy for the election of trustees in uncontested elections.
 Under majority voting, to be elected as a trustee in an uncontested election, a nominee must receive votes "FOR" his or her election constituting a majority of the total votes cast for and against such nominee at the annual meeting at which a quorum is present.
 If an incumbent trustee does not receive sufficient "FOR" votes to be re-elected, Maryland law provides that the trustee would continue to serve on the Company's board of trustees as a "holdover" trustee.
-Under the Company's Guidelines, he or she must submit his or her resignation to the Company's board of trustees as a "holdover" trustee.
-Under the Company's Guidelines, he or she must submit his or her resignation to the Company's board of trustees whether to accept it.
+Under the Company's Guidelines, he or she must submit his or her resignation to the Company's board of trustees as a "holdover" trustee to accept it.
 The Company's board of trustees will decide whether to accept any such resignation within 90 days after certification of the election results and will publicly disclose its decision.
 If the resignation is not accepted, the trustee will continue to serve until the trustee's successor is duly elected and qualifies or until the trustee's earlier death, resignation, retirement or removal.
-If a trustee's offer to resign is accepted by the Company's board of trustees, shall be elected and the nominee is not an incumbent trustee, then the Company's board of trustees, may fill any resulting vacancy pursuant to the Bylaws.
-In a contested election, trustees shall be elected by a plurality of all the votes cast at a meeting of shareholders duly called and at which a quorum is present.
+If a trustee's offer to resign is accepted by the Company's board of trustees, is not elected and the nominee is not an incumbent trustee, then the Company's board of trustees, may fill any resulting vacancy pursuant to the Bylaws.
+In a contested election, trustees shall be elected by a plurality of all the votes cast at a